ahmadharbi0x1337/encrypted-notes/README.md

 ---

-## 🙏 Acknowledgements
+## 🙏 Acknowledgements - Thanks To:

 - Harvard's CS50x for the opportunity
-- Bootstrap, Flask, Font Awesome, and OpenAI for the guidance
+- Flask, Bootstrap, Font Awesome, JavaScript, and OpenAI for the guidance